physics-chalmers/tif285/doc/LectureNotes/_build/html/_sources/content/BayesianStatistics/ErrorPropagation/ErrorPropagation.md

 <!-- !split -->
-# Why Bayes is Better

-## Quotes from one pioneering and one renaissance Bayesian authority
+# Advantages of the Bayesian approach

 ```{epigraph}
 > *"Probability theory is nothing but common sense reduced to calculation."*